 - Developing information resources that educate transportation decision makers about the benefits of using alternative fuels, advanced vehicles, and other measures that reduce petroleum consumption

-- Reaching out to large fleets that operate in multiple states to help them reduce petroleum use
+- Reaching out to large fleets that operate in multiple states

 - Providing technical assistance to fleets deploying alternative fuels, advanced vehicles, and idle reduction

-- Analyzing data from industry partners and fleets to develop tools and information for the Alternative Fuels Data Center that help stakeholders reduce petroleum consumption
+- Analyzing data from industry partners and fleets to develop tools and information for the Alternative Fuels Data Center (AFDC) that help stakeholders reduce petroleum consumption

 - Working with industry partners and fleets to identify and address technology barriers to reducing petroleum use.